 - Analysts examined data from Northern Italians.
 Drinking reduced the risk of HL among both smokers and non-smokers.169

 - A common symptom of HL is pain in the lymph nodes.
-This is reduced after consuming alcohol.170
+This is reduced after drinking alcohol.170

 - Doctors studied women in Washington State.
 Higher drinking led to lower risk of thyroid cancer.174